 Instructions

-- Heat the butter and oil in a heavy bottomed soup pot.
-Sauté the onion, shallot, apple, and ginger for a couple of minutes.
+- Meanwhile heat the butter and oil in a heavy bottomed soup pot.
+Sautรฉ the onion, shallot, apple, ginger, curry, salt and pepper for a few minutes, stirring often until the onions and apples begin to soften.

 - The soup will taste even better after a day in the fridge.
 I always make mine the day before.